 3. Small Pots Dry out Too Quickly Cause Brown Leaves

-Fern leaves can turn brown if their pot is too small and the roots are pot bound.
-Small pots dry out much quicker as they contain less soil, therefore they have the capacity to hold less moisture.
+Fern leaves can turn brown if their pot is too small and the roots are pot-bound.
+Small pots dry out much quicker as they contain less soil, therefore they can hold less moisture.
 Small pots dry out too quickly from the fern’s roots to draw up moisture which results in brown leaves.

-It is also important to note that naturally, fern roots have a tenancy to grow wider rather then deeper, so if your fern is in a narrow pot, the roots can become pot bound much quicker.
+It is also important to note that naturally, fern roots have a tenancy to grow wider rather than deeper, so if your fern is in a narrow pot, the roots can become pot-bound much quicker.

 Ferns grow well in pots that are proportionately wide as they are deep or even in somewhat wider, shallow pots as this can accommodate their shallow, wide root system.

 Typically ferns require repotting every 1-2 years, so check periodically if the roots are pot-bound by removing some of the topsoil and repotting your fern to a pot that is at least an inch wider in diameter.

 Use new potting soil as this provides more nutrients and can hold more moisture than, older soil which may be more decomposed and less able to retain moisture.

 Whilst ferns are ale to grow in a wide range of pots, they tend to grow better in unglazed clay pots as clay is a porous material that allows the soil to dry out more evenly which creates the optimal balance for ferns (ferns grow in soil that is moist, but not saturated).